saaniaki/eloki/README.md

 attacks.
 To make our analysis more realistic, we used free and readily available tools traditionally deployed for application layer testing and DDoS attacks.

-There are two victim websites up and running at http://www.eloki.tk and http://4080eloki.net
+There are two victims websites up and running at http://www.eloki.tk and http://4080eloki.net

 ```bash
 ./target        # The sample target website